dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 #### "With" vs "run" and "apply"
-One of the interesting features in Groovy is ``.with`` function defined on ``Object`` class.
+One of the interesting features in Groovy is the ``.with`` function defined on the ``Object`` class.
-It takes a closure and executes it with ``this`` set to target object.
+It takes a closure and executes it with ``this`` set to the target object.
 The result of ``.with`` function is the value of the last expression in closure.
-This can be useful for calling a bunch of methods on object which doesn't have fluent API.
+This can be useful for calling a bunch of methods on an object which doesn't have a fluent API.

-Confusingly, Kotlin has ``with`` function which does exactly the same thing except that it cannot be called on object itself.
+Confusingly, Kotlin has ``with`` function which does exactly the same thing except that it cannot be called on the object itself.
-So to replace Groovy ``.with`` in Kotlin there is ``.run`` function.
+So to replace Groovy ``.with`` in Kotlin there is a ``.run`` function.
-In addition, there is the ``.apply`` function in Kotlin which is like ``.run`` but returns target object.
+In addition, there is the ``.apply`` function in Kotlin which is like ``.run`` but returns a target object.
 This is useful for building object trees and avoiding ``it`` as the last expression in each closure.

 Groovy: